top-on/optimal-congress/README.md

 - at fetching, show 'new' and 'removed' based on UUID, perhaps also list 'changed'

-- dump all latest ratings to CSV
-- load ratings from CSV

 - test export of schedule to iOS app via QR code